cwilso/WebMIDIAPIShim/README.md

 `npm run update`

-This compiles the files in the `src` folder to es5 files and puts them in the `dist` folder.
+This compiles the files in the `src` folder to commonjs es5 files and puts them in the `dist` folder.
 It also creates a browser bundle in the `build` folder.

 ## Additional documentation

-If you are new to npm and using npm modules in your project please visit the [npm site](https://docs.npmjs.com/).
-If you are new to bundling dependencies of a web project consult the documentation one of these bundlers:
+If you are new to npm and using npm packages in your project please visit the [npm site](https://docs.npmjs.com/).
+If you are new to bundling npm packages into a web-bundle that can be used in the browser, consult the documentation one of these bundlers:

 * [browserify](https://github.com/substack/node-browserify#usage).
 * [webpack](https://webpack.js.org/)